jeffreyevans/measures/README.md

     4. Feature engineering of the timeseries for the model design matrix (covariates)

-4.  **Trend Analysis**

-Note; these processing steps are implementing in the [tau_trend_analysis](https://github.com/jeffreyevans/measures/blob/master/R/tau_trend_analysis.R) script are is written to be multi-threaded
+4.  **Trend Analysis** - These processing steps are implementing in the [tau_trend_analysis](https://github.com/jeffreyevans/measures/blob/master/R/tau_trend_analysis.R) script are is written to be multi-threaded

     1. Subset timeseries data to pre and post interventions and growing seasons within each year for LAI and fCOV.

     2. Calculate the Kendall Tau, for each pixel timeseries, for the pre/post intervention timeseries

-5.  **Causal Model**

-Note; the causal model is implemented in [CausalForestModel](https://github.com/jeffreyevans/measures/blob/master/R/CausalForestModel.R) script
+5.  **Causal Model** - The causal model is implemented in [CausalForestModel](https://github.com/jeffreyevans/measures/blob/master/R/CausalForestModel.R) script

     1. Stratify models by intervention unit and ecosystem type so, each model represents the ecosystem type within a given intervention unit.
 The esablished minimum sample size for a model is n=100

     2. Using Causal Forest (ref) we estimate treatment effect size for each intervention observsation, standardized to an effect size.
 Estimates are written to corresponding pixel to create an effect size  raster output.

-6.  **Results summary and visualization**

-Note; these processing steps are implementing in the [Compile_Classify_Results](https://github.com/jeffreyevans/measures/blob/master/R/Compile_Classify_Results.R) script
+6.  **Results summary and visualization** - These processing steps are implementing in the [Compile_Classify_Results](https://github.com/jeffreyevans/measures/blob/master/R/Compile_Classify_Results.R) script

     1. Tabulate results for effect sizes